richsilv/meteor-dumb-collections/README.md

 richsilv:dumb-collections
 =======================

-Dumb Collections (in which the client syncs with server only on demand) for Meteor.js.
+Dumb Collections for Meteor, in which the client syncs with server only on demand.

 ## Why?